braillerap/OpenStreetTouch/README.md

 In many cities, public transport map are not available in Braille nor in suitable format to build accessible description.
 Most of the needed data is available in [openstreetmap](https://www.openstreetmap.org/) in open database licence.
 OpenStreetTouch aim to extract these data to build accessible transport map.

-Here is an exemple with BrailleRAP on a residential area in France.
+Here is an exemple with DesktopBrailleRAP on a residential area in France.

 ![DesktopBrailleRAP view translating the vector map in tangible map](./screenshot/petiteferme.jpg)

-Another Exemple of the Askoria campus in Rennes - France
+Another exemple with the Askoria campus in Rennes - France
 ![DesktopBrailleRAP view translating the vector map in tangible map](./screenshot/askoria.jpg)

 ## Features